ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/6-InstallGuide/10-Abbreviated-Installation.md

 ---
 ## Abbreviated Installation Guide

-This guide will be a shortened version of all of the steps above.
-This assumes you know what you are doing and may not go over every little detail like the larger guide.
-That being said, if you feel as though you don't know what you are doing, read our in depth guide.
+This guide will be a shortened version of our larger installation guide.
+If you feel you will need a slower/more indepth approach, you may use the guide [HERE](https://www.modlists.net/01CapitalPunishment/6-InstallGuide/installguide/)

 ## The Bare Minimum